arpitbbhayani/articles/blogs/python-iterable-integers.md

 PyObject * tp_iter(PyObject *);
 ```

-Integers in Python are implemented as long objects and its implementation can be found at `[longobject.c](https://github.com/python/cpython/blob/master/Objects/longobject.c)` .
+Integers in Python have been implemented as long objects and its implementation can be found at `[longobject.c](https://github.com/python/cpython/blob/master/Objects/longobject.c)`.
 The instance of `PyTypeObject` that defines integer/long type is `PyLong_Type` and has its `tp_iter` slot set to `0` i.e. `NULL` which asserts the fact that Integers in python are not iterable.
 A glimpse of `tp_iter` being `NULL` for integers is illustrated below

 ```cpp
 PyTypeObject PyLong_Type = {